whiteribbonalliance/dashboard-front/README.md

 npm run dev
 ```

-On the local machine visit `http://explore.dashboards.local:3000/en/healthwellbeing` to access the
+On the local machine visit for example `http://explore.my-dashboards.local:3000/en/healthwellbeing` to access the
 dashboard `healthwellbeing`.

 ### Lint project